erezsh/Preql/README.md

 - First-class functions
 - Automatic table joins based on table definitions
 - Portable - can compile to different dialects, based on the target database (future feature)
+- Better interface with procedural programming languages

 Note: Preql doesn't intend to support every SQL feature out there.
 It aims to provide the popular and most-used features, and allow embedded SQL for the edge-cases.

 ## Example

+The following code examples are all implemented and working already.

 ```ruby
         #